NoorDigitalAgency/NStagger/README.md

-# Stagger
+# NStagger
-Stagger – The Stockholm Tagger in C#
+NStagger – The .NET Stockholm Tagger

 Stagger is a Swedish part-of-speech tagger based on Collins (2002) averaged perceptron.
 Per-token accuracy is about 96.6 percent (10-fold cross validation on SUC 3.0), which compares favorably to other published results for Swedish.